PriyaBihani/Weather-Here/README.md

 You can always check your logs by hovering or clicking over the map markers.

-It is not styled yet but it does have smooth technical interface.
+It also has a clean and intuitive user interface.

 ### Steps to Run